jamespeapen/journals/src/neuroscience/neurodegeneration/ad/Vascular_Cell_Senescence_Contributes_to_Blood–Brain_Barrier_Breakdown.md

 > Epub 2016 Feb 16.
 PMID: [26883501](https://pubmed.ncbi.nlm.nih.gov/26883501);
 > PMCID: PMC4811685.

-## Abstract Background and Purpose— Age-related changes in the
-cerebrovasculature, including blood–brain barrier (BBB) disruption, are emerging as potential risks for diverse neurological conditions.
+Age-related changes in the cerebrovasculature, including blood–brain barrier (BBB) disruption, are emerging as potential risks for diverse neurological conditions.
 Because the accumulation of senescent cells in tissues is increasingly recognized as a critical step leading to age-related organ dysfunction, we evaluated whether senescent vascular cells are associated with compromised BBB integrity.

 ## Methods Effects of vascular cell senescence on tight junction and barrier
 integrity were studied using an in vitro BBB model, composed of endothelial